Pima County Fair: The 1st Pima County Fair

 open and the pavilion which had a roof over it.
 The pavilion held three rows of booths that where rented by local Tucson businesses and also held displays of various items, as well as contests.
 During the four-day event there was a high school football game between Tucson High School and Phoenix High School, numerous animal exhibitions such as a stock show, dog show and poultry show as well as many displays put on by local educational institutions.

 In 2020 the fair was cancelled due to the COVID-19 pandemic, and postponed in 2021 from April 15-25, to April 21-May 1, 2022, when it resumed.
-It also went on hiatus from 1917-18 & 1942-45.
+It also went on hiatus from 1917-18 and from 1942-45.